 - In either case, you should raise a grievance detailing your complaint.
 You'll then be in a position to bring a claim for unlawful deduction of wages, breach of contract and/or, if you have resigned, constructive dismissal.

-If you don’t accept the change, your employer, may terminate your existing contract and re-engage you on a new contract.
+If you don’t accept the change your employer, may terminate your existing contract and re-engage you on a new contract.
 This is a dismissal, so you could make a claim for unfair dismissal at an Employment Tribunal (although your employer will probably claim this was a fair dismissal for business reasons).

-In 2018, in Mostyn v S and P Casuals Ltd, Mr Mostyn was a sales executive who sales figures fell over a period of four years.
+In 2018, in Mostyn v S and P Casuals Ltd, Mr Mostyn was a sales executive whose sales figures fell over a period of four years.
 Because of this, his employer asked him to accept a pay cut in his basic pay from £45,000 to £25,000.
 Mr Mostyn objected and his employer treated it as a grievance.
 The grievance was rejected and Mr Mostyn resigned and claimed constructive dismissal for the breach of the implied term of mutual trust and confidence.

 The original Employment Tribunal said that the employers actions were likely to seriously damage (or destroy) the relationship of trust and confidence between them, but they felt the employer had reasonable cause for its actions because of the falling sales figures.
 The Tribunal felt that even if he had been constructively dismissed, it would’ve been a fair dismissal for reasons of capability.
 Mr Mostyn appealed and the EAT disagreed with the ET.
 The EAT didn’t believe the employer had ‘reasonable and proper cause’ to impose the pay cut and Mr Mostyn had been constructively and wrongfully dismissed.
 It would have been better for the employer to start a performance management procedure rather than imposing the cut.

-In August 2018, in Decker v Extra Personnel Logistics Ltd, a recruiter who refused to accept a pay cut successfully won a constructive dismissal claim at Employment Tribunal.
+In August 2018, in Decker v Extra Personnel Logistics Ltd, a recruiter who refused to accept a pay cut successfully won a constructive dismissal claim at an Employment Tribunal.
 Mr Decker was employed from 2008, until he left in July 2017, claiming constructive dismissal.
 He initially worked 40 hours per week but this was cut to 32 hours in 2015, and in February 2017 he was asked to cut his hours to 16 per week, as the agency had lost two contracts – this would have meant him losing £205 pay per week.
 Decker said he could not afford this but was willing to reduce his hours to 24 per week if his daily rate was increased from £102.97 to £110.00.
 Mr Decker thought the company had accepted this but on 1st June 2017 the MD said they could not offer a pay rise and asked him to sign a new contract – Decker resigned on 5th June 2017.
 The tribunal felt the employer “had fundamentally breached” Decker’s employment contract and hadn’t followed the Acas code of practice on disciplinary and grievances (as they felt an e-mail from Decker laying out the issues he had with the company’s action had failed to be treated as a grievance).

 As this can be a very complicated area, please take advice from your Trade Union, or the Citizens Advice Bureau or elsewhere before proceeding down this route.